Biochar in Agriculture Toolkit

 Technical and Financial Support for Biochar Application

 The USDA Natural Resources Conservation Service (NRCS) provides financial and technical assistance to apply biochars on agricultural, forestry and other working lands.
 The Soil Carbon Amendment Conservation Practice Standard 336 (CPS 336) outlines the requirements of biochars, compost, and other carbon amendments to improve soil health and mitigate climate change.
 Financial assistance is designed around common application rates, including blended biochars and compost amendments.
-Many, but not all, states have this practice available in their Field Office Technical Guide.
+Many, but not all, states have list this practice available in their Field Office Technical Guide.
 Technical guides are the primary scientific references for NRCS that guide planning efforts.

 Decision Support Tools